Canonical bases and higher representation theory

 \usetikzlibrary{decorations.pathreplacing,backgrounds,decorations.markings,shapes.geometric} \tikzset{wei/.style={draw=red,double=red!40!white,double distance=1.5pt,thin}} \tikzset{awei/.style={draw=blue,double=blue!40!white,double distance=1.5pt,thin}} \tikzset{bdot/.style={fill,circle,color=blue,inner sep=3pt,outer sep=0}} \tikzset{dir/.style={postaction={decorate,decoration={markings, mark=at position .8 with {\arrow[scale=1.3]{>}}}}}} \tikzset{rdir/.style={postaction={decorate,decoration={markings, mark=at position .8 with {\arrow[scale=1.3]{<}}}}}} \tikzset{edir/.style={postaction={decorate,decoration={markings, mark=at position .2 with {\arrow[scale=1.3]{<}}}}}}

 { \begin{quote} {\em Abstract.} This paper develops a general theory of canonical bases, and how they arise naturally in the context of categorification.
-As an application, we show that Lusztig's canonical basis in the whole quantized universal enveloping algebra is given by the classes of the indecomposable 1-morphisms in a categorification when the associated Lie algebra is finite type and simply laced.
+As an application, we show that Lusztig's canonical basis in the whole quantized universal enveloping algebra is given by the classes of the indecomposable 1-morphisms in a 2-category categorifying the universal enveloping algebra, when the associated Lie algebra is finite type and simply laced.
 We also introduce natural categories whose Grothendieck groups correspond to the tensor products of lowest and highest weight integrable representations.
-This generalizes past work of the author's in the highest weight case. \end{quote} }
+This generalizes past work of the author's in the highest wight case. \end{quote} }

 \renc{\thetheorem}{\Alph{theorem}}

 One of the consistent motivations for the construction of categorifications has been the accompanying appearance of canonical bases in the original object under consideration.
 At its core, this is a consequence of a very simple principle: the indecomposable objects of any Krull-Schmidt category give a basis of its split Grothendieck group.
 Furthermore, any map between Grothendieck groups which lifts to a functor must have positive integer coefficients in this basis.